jlcrochet/vim-crystal/README.md

 ## Performance Comparison with [vim-crystal](https://github.com/vim-crystal/vim-crystal)

-Comparisons made between the respective HEAD's of each plugin as of this writing (2021-3-17), using `test.cr` as the test file. `test.cr` is comprised of snippets taken from the official documentation along with some random edge cases I came up with myself.
+Comparisons made between the respective HEAD's of each plugin as of this writing (2021-4-10), using [this test file](https://gist.github.com/jlcrochet/720c5a83aa15eef2d2eda2c05bc5b2f1).
+The test file is comprised of snippets taken from the official documentation along with some random edge cases I came up with myself.
 The benchmarks were run with NeoVim 0.5.0.

 #### Syntax